hubmapconsortium/portal-ui/README.md

 IEC is responsible for deploying to production.

+The portal container cloudwatch logs should be checked for errors and exceptions after each release by running `query-portal-logs.py`.

 ### Maintenace page

 If the maintence page ever needs to be updated, you'll need to build the bundle,